aunum/arc/docs/artifacts.md

 # Artifacts

-Arc stores all ML artifacts as [OCI Artifacts](https://github.com/opencontainers/artifacts), this enables a user to only have to provide an image registry for their storage, and allows for simple sharing of artifacts.
+Arc stores all ML artifacts as [OCI Artifacts](https://github.com/opencontainers/artifacts), this means a user only needs to provide an image registry for their storage, and allows for simple sharing of artifacts.

 Artifacts are stored with the following convention: